4. Homestay arrangements (Level 2 schools only)

 Cancelling or suspending student enrolment on a CAAW

-- continue to provide welfare and accommodation responsibilities for the student until advised otherwise by DET (IED).
+- continue to provide welfare and accommodation responsibilities for the student until advised otherwise by DE (IED).

 Travel and extra-curricular arrangements